A Guide to Self Care on an Airplane

 - Travel Journal: Get a cute travel journal, and document your trip!
 Or, plan some more details of your vacation, and write down your feelings about the trip!

-- Write a letter to a friend, draw a picture, catch up on some work, read a new book, or whatever activity you find calming!
+- Write a letter to a friend, draw a picture, catch up on some work, read a new book, do an adult coloring book, or whatever activity you find calming!

 Food & Drink